Patilsatyam83/entity_extraction_system/README.md

 ## 🙏 **Acknowledgments**

 - spaCy for the excellent NLP framework
-- Groq for providing FREE high-quality LLM API
+- gemini for providing FREE high-quality LLM API
 - Google for Gemini API access
 - Streamlit for the beautiful web framework